-You have a great idea or a great opportunity to invest in yourself and start your own business.
-The first thing you need to consider at this time is what kind of business entity is right for you.
-Many things go into this decision, and it is not just all about the law.
+If you have a great idea or an excellent opportunity to invest in yourself and start your own business, one of the first things you need to consider is what kind of business entity is right for you.
+Many factors go into this decision, and it is not only about the law.
 What are your long-term business goals?
-Are you going to be partnering with friends and family to make it happen?
-Will you need to buy or lease a commercial space to set up shop?
+Are you partnering with friends or family?
+Will you be purchasing or leasing commercial space?

-Our team of Chapel Hill attorneys offers a breadth of experience in issues involving real estate, family-owned businesses, financing, and everyday business management.
-We can act as an extension of your enterprise so you can return to an advisor who knows where you are coming from and how to help you realize your goals from each side of the table.
+The Chapel Hill attorneys at Maitland & English Law Firm, PLLC, offer a breadth of experience in issues involving real estate, family-owned businesses, financing and everyday business management.
+We can act as an extension of your enterprise so you can focus on managing your business and realizing your goals.

 We help our clients consider important factors in entity formation, such as: